 But for the meantime, you can try the next step that we recommend.

 For users who often cast from their computers, there is another possible reason as to why your Chromecast device is not working: your Chrome browser.
 Is it up-to-date and is your device compatible with the latest version of the browser?
 If the answer is no, your Chromecast may stop working or the cast button may not appear on some websites.

 To update your Google Chrome browser, you just have to open the page on your laptop or computer and click the More (three dots) icon in the top right corner of your screen.
 Select Update Google Chrome and click Relaunch.
 If you have the latest version, though, the update button will not appear and it means your Chromecast problem is not caused by your browser.

 If you’ve tried all the different fixes we’ve recommended above and you are still unable to operate your Chromecast device properly, then it might be best to restore its factory settings.
-Fear not, though, because this doesn’t mean you will lose all the data you have stored in the device.
 What will happen, however, is that you will be required to set up your device again from the very beginning.

 Once the reset is complete, you can try setting up your Chromecast again.
 If you’re fine with it, try using a different device this time around.
 Doing so will tell you if the problem is really with the Chromecast or the device that you were previously casting from.
 The setup process is similar regardless of the device used, anyway.

 Another common problem you may encounter with a Chromecast device is a blackout or frequent turning off.
 If this happens to your device, the issue might be related to the power supply.

 As you may already know, a Chromecast device is powered by a USB cable.
 When the USB cable is plugged into the TV, there could be power issues in the long run, since it causes the device to reboot every time the TV is turned off.

 An easy fix would be to connect your USB cable into the wall charger instead.
 An old phone charger or a third-party charger can also do the trick.